univention/ox-connector/docs/configuration.rst

         If the UCS OX App Suite is used, this app setting can be left empty, which is equivalent to using the value ``{{fa_entry_uuid}}{{username}}``.

-        OX-Connector installations that previously only used the functional account entry UUID should configure this app setting to ``{{fa_entry_uuid}}``.
+        OX Connector installations that previously only used the functional account entry UUID should configure this app setting to ``{{fa_entry_uuid}}``.

         Some examples: